HarkerRobo/RoboCode2020/README.md

 # RoboCode2020

-Use the master branch only pull requests from the test branch for code/changes that work.
+Use the master branch only for pull requests from the test branch for code/changes that work.

 Use the test branch to commit any untested or non-working changes.